Menu

 Firstly, we need to create a connection between SAP SAC and any other system.

 On above-mentioned screen there are two options connections and scheduled status.
 In connections it will show all the active and inactive connections available.
-There are many options are available on the right side of the screen we can create New Connection, Rename Connection, Delete Connection, Refresh Connection, share connection and a Search bar is given to Search specific connection.
+Many options are available on the right side of the screen, including creating a new connection, renaming connections, deleting connections, refreshing connections, sharing connections, and using a search bar to search for specific connections.

 In the above-mentioned screen there is an option given to import live data from SAP sources and non SAP sources.
 There are some options that are visible for references.